WesternSpace/RE-UE4SS/README.md

-# Unreal Engine 4/5 Scripting System
+# Unreal Engine 4/5 Scripting System - For Mafia: The Old Country

-Lua scripting system platform, C++ Modding API, SDK generator, blueprint mod loader, live property editor and other dumping utilities for UE4/5 games.
+Lua scripting system platform, C++ Modding API, SDK generator, blueprint mod loader, live property editor and other dumping utilities for Mafia: The Old Country.

+Fork of Unreal Engine 4/5 Scripting System at [UE4SS-RE/RE-UE4SS](https://github.com/UE4SS-RE/RE-UE4SS).

+This fork of UE4SS is identical in terms of code and features, except that the UEPseudo git submoodule has been modified to work with Mafia: The Old Country.

+Changes will be synced periodically with the main UE4SS repository.

 ## Major features